barbirivero/reckle-qary/reckle-qary/README.md

 - Ignacio Esteban Losiggio and Barbara Monica Rivero worked mostly on the code and the tests, that is the q-ary tree and canonical hashing, the Q_k circuits, the recursive prover and verifier, and the completeness, soundness and updatability test suites.
-- Josefina Negrotto and Maria del Pilar Larriera Ibarra worked mostly on the rest, that is the analysis of the paper, the feasibility study, the benchmarks and the scripts that produce the tables, and the writing of this README.
+- Josefina Negrotto and Maria del Pilar Larriera Ibarra worked mostly on the analysis of the paper, the feasibility study, the benchmarks and the scripts that produce the tables, and the writing of this README.